Universal Translation Services

 The Shan language is in danger of extinction because it is not being passed down to new generations of Shan people.
 To preserve the language, it is important to document it and create teaching materials used in Shan schools.

-The Shan alphabet is made up of 33 consonants and 8 vowels.
-The consonants are divided into three groups: unaspirated, aspirated, and voiced.
-The unaspirated consonants are pronounced with little or no air released from the lungs.
-The aspirated consonants are pronounced with an intense burst of air.
-The voiced consonants are pronounced with the vocal cords vibrating.
+The Shan alphabet consists of 33 consonants and eight vowels.
+Specifically, the consonants are divided into three groups: unaspirated, aspirated, and voiced.
+In particular, the unaspirated consonants are pronounced with little or no air released from the lungs.
+Conversely, the aspirated consonants are pronounced with an intense burst of air.
+Finally, the voiced consonants are pronounced with the vocal cords vibrating.

 The Shan alphabet is written from left to right, and each character has an inherent vowel.
 To change the vowel, special marks are added to the character.
 There are also special marks that indicate tone.
 The tones in Shan are high, middle, low, rising, and falling.